timbarker/Badger.Common/README.md

 ```

 ## Result
-Wraps a Success value or an Error value.
-The only way to access the error or the success value is to use the methods provided.
+Wraps a Ok value or an Error value.
+The only way to access the error or the ok value is to use the methods provided.

 ```csharp
 Result<int, string> SomethingThatCouldFail(int someData)